1988 White Mountain Fire: Fire

 By the morning of September 4, the major fire had split, with the southern White Mountain Fire and a new Sherman Fire to the north.
 Initial treatment by fire management was to treat the two as separate fire groups with the total complex encompassing 7,500 acres, over double in size from September 2 when it had almost been contained.
 Winds on the 3rd allowed fire to jump the fire lines on two sides and also cross over Highway 20.
 Because the fires grew in a westerly direction to within 10 mi of Republic, a number of rural houses between Sherman Pass and Republic were evacuated.
 An evacuation plan was also created for the 1,000 people in Republic proper on the possibility the fires continued growing westward.
 At the same time the fire grew to within 0.5 mi of the Bonneville Power Administration high voltage utility line which supplies the only power into northwestern Ferry County and parts of far eastern Okanogan County.
 About 600 people were assigned to the two fires and a request was put out for 400 more.

 The fire growth over the next 24 hours took its size up to 12,500 acres and management officials deemed the complex too intergrown to treat as separate blazes.
 As such they renamed the whole group the White Mountain Complex, and the fires were intense enough to send both smoke and ash over Republic.
 Firecrews working on firelines had extended containment around approximately 45% of the complex and in doing so removed the imminent possibility of Republic being evacuated.
 The fire had not moved closer to the Bonneville Power Administration powerlines but the administration was staying prepared to cut power at any point if needed.
 With low winds during the day, the fire had a fleet of four helicopters perform water drops on the fire while 840 personnel were on the ground.

 By September 15 the White Mountain, south 17 and two other fires in the area were all contained and crews were performing "clean up operations" on the burns aided by fall weather conditions.
 The White Mountain Complex as a whole had cost $6 million at that point to contain and stood at 21,162 acres.
 The areas of the easiest containment were along old logging cuts and roadways, as they provided reduced fuel sources or breaks in the fuel.
 As of September 16 around 1,200 people were involved in the mop-up work which was winding down.
-With the final work finishing, the overall cost of the White Mountain Complex was around $6.5million.
+With the final work finishing, the overall cost of the White Mountain Complex was around $6.9 million (equivalent to million in 2024).